macht.sprache. is a project to foster politically sensitive translation between English and German.

 macht.sprache. requires a user profile for active participation, so that the administrative team can actively moderate and this platform remains as safe a space as possible.
 For this, the platform follows the General Data Protection Regulation (GDPR) and asks only for the data that is necessary for a profile: An email address and a (made up) user name.
 The mail address is not public and is only used for account verification and possibly later for notifications, which are called “transactional” mails in the terminology of the GDPR.
-A newsletter subscription is offered optionally, of course as opt-in.
+A newsletter subscription is offered as an opt-in.

 Users are free to decide whether they want to appear under a pseudonym or under their real name, and if so, with which identity they will be recognized.
 Public contact options such as a Twitter handle can be specified in the user profile, if so desired.